porthorian/hugo-mana-theme/README.md

 ## Configuration

-Add the following configuration to your `hugo.toml` file:
+Add the following configuration to your `hugo.toml` file.
+You can also reference the `example.toml` file in the theme root for a complete example configuration.

 ### Basic Configuration